dineshsrb/RepData_PeerAssessment1/PA1_template.md

 ##    0.00    1.24   32.30   42.40   74.70  167.00
 ```

-From the plot and summary statistics it can be concluded that there is a clear difference in activity patterns between weekdays and weekends
+* From the plot and summary statistics it can be concluded that there is a clear difference in activity patterns between weekdays and weekends

+### End of the assignment